 UCAS code BUS3

 Duration 3 years full-time or 6 years part-timeHow to apply for this course

-Our strong links with the local and regional business community enhance the practical focus of this business degree and a suite of extracurricular activities provide additional opportunities for you to develop your business knowledge, skills and capabilities.
-A specific enterprise support programme is available to guide you through the business start-up process and there is competitive funding available for your business ideas.
-Our strong working links with respected bodies including Enterprise Educators UK, Plymouth Chamber and the Plymouth Social Enterprise Network also help our students build valuable links for a prosperous future in business.
+Our strong links with the local and regional business community enhance the practical focus of this business degree and extracurricular activities provide additional opportunities for you to develop your business knowledge, skills and capabilities.
+The teaching team’s work with respected bodies including Enterprise Educators UK, The Institute for Small Business and Entrepreneurship, Cornwall Chamber and the Plymouth Social Enterprise Network all help our students build valuable links for a prosperous future in business.

 Accredited by CMI enabling you to graduate with an additional Level 5 diploma.